caseymcc/UE4CMake/README.md

 		}
 	]
 ```
-This will force the plugin to be built (again just need the Assembly built from the `.cs` file) and will include the plugin's Assebly into your build scripts.
+This will force the plugin to be built (again just need the Assembly built from the `.cs` file) and will include the plugin's Assembly into your build scripts.

 From there you can include any modern cmake project (older cmake may/may not have issues).
 Just call the static function `CMakeTarget.add()` with the `TargetRules`, `ModuleRules`, `lib's cmake target name`, `location of lib` and any `cmake args`.